-RELATED: Want a large variety of activities for toddlers and preschoolers?
+RELATED: Want a large variety of activities that can be used at home and on-the-go for toddlers and preschoolers?
 Check out our activity cards.

 Days with Grey participates in the Amazon Services LLC Associates Program, an affiliate advertising program.
 As an Amazon Associate, I earn from qualifying purchases.
 Read more about these links in my disclosure policy.

-Travel Potty: You got that right.
-Pack a potty! probably what I need to get for every expecting caregiver.
+You got that right.
+Pack a potty!
 This travel potty has a permanent home in our car and has been used countless times.

 Pro tip: Skip the OXO bags and reuse plastic shopping bags as inserts instead.
 The bags are expensive and can easily be swapped out.
 Remember to double-bag it! 😉

-Now, I realize that vacations may mean doughnuts and sugar.
-However, keep foods familiar to your eating style at home.
-I want to feed my kids food to help them feel comfortable for such a long car ride.
+Now, I realize that taking a family vacation may mean doughnuts and sugar.
+However, do your best to keep foods familiar to your eating style at home.
+I make sure to feed my kids food that help them feel comfortable for such long stretches in the car.

-My oldest son also has a peanut allergy, so we need to pack foods we know and trust.
+My oldest son also has a peanut allergy, so I always pack allergy-friendly road trip foods I know and trust.
 When I pack snacks for a road trip, I think about what my children are familiar with and which snacks go a long way.

 Quick Tip: Offer the protein, veggies, and fruit before the crackers and chips.
 It can be challenging to go in the other direction.

-Portable Cooler: The travel cooler is life for long car rides with kids!
-We pack our snack containers into a portable cooler from REI.
+The travel cooler is life for long car rides with kids!
+I pack our snack containers into this portable cooler from REI.
 I found this one to be more reasonably priced than some other bigger brands, and I prefer how it stores the food.

 Refreezable Reusable Cooler Ice Pack